gopiotr/zephyr/doc/guides/test/babblesim.rst

 tests filtering (from Pytest)
 -----------------------------

-Pytest provide filtering system based on test's name.
-To use them, special argument ``-k`` (from "keyword") have to be added during Pytest call.
+Pytest provide filtering system based on test name.
+To use them, special argument ``-k`` (from "keyword") has to be added during Pytest call.
 It helps to run only desirable tests.

 Usage examples: